theanh0508/building_database_capstone_project/README.md

 # Database Capstone Project

-This repository contains the final capstone project for the Meta Engineering Certificate.
+This repository contains the final capstone project for the Meta Engineering Certificate in Coursera.

 ## Project Overview